ronnyporsch/TrainController/README.md

 ## Build it locally
 - Clone the repository
-- run it using ".\gradlew composeApp:run"
+- **Desktop:** run it using ".\gradlew composeApp:run"
+- **Android:**
+  - connect your Android device
+  - install the app using ".\gradlew composeApp:installDebug"
+- **Browser:**: run it using ".\gradlew wasmJsBrowserProductionRun"

 ## Limitations
 - This program only works with the Lego City Powered Up Hubs (found for example in the current [Passenger](https://www.lego.com/en-us/product/express-passenger-train-60337) and [Freight Trains](https://www.lego.com/en-us/product/freight-train-60336) )
 - The program expects the Motor to be on Port A of the train hub, the light (if available) on Port B
 - Gamepad Support was only tested with Xbox One Gamepads.
 Others may or may not work properly
+- The Browser version requires support for the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility)

 ## Credits
 This software was inspired by the amazing [Brick Automation Project](https://github.com/Cosmik42/BAP)